Khandaani Shafakhana

-It was considered as a box office disaster due to its poor commercial performance.

 Plot

 Babita "Baby" Bedi, a middle class Punjabi girl, is working as a medical representative and the only earner in the house.
 She gets constantly shouted at by her boss and is unhappy with her job.
 Her uncle, who had lent them money earlier, has his eyes fixed upon Baby's house, which is the only remainder of her dead father.

 One day she inherits her uncle, Mamaji's wealth after he is killed by a man.
 His will states that Baby is the sole heir of his property and that she has to run a fertility clinic for six months in order to sell it or else she will lose everything.
 She will have to face many obstacles of this society that is conservative towards women.

 In order to deal with her old job, she sends Bhooshit, her brother, in place of her, claiming 6 months' sick leave.
 How she manages to run the clinic for the six months she has to forms the crux of the story.